 Offense and Defense

 Just like no team plays offense for an entire game, there will be times in your divorce that you will be on defense.
 And that is okay.
 Perhaps you need a breather before going on the offensive.
-Maybe you need to develop a new set of plays for the particular defensive play you are up against.
+Maybe you need to develop a new set of plays for the particular defensive player you are up against.
 Maybe you are in a battle for a field position.
 There are advantages to being on offense, and there are advantages to being on defense.
 Don’t judge your progress in your divorce by which one you are on at any given moment.

 Football teams have kickers, punters, long snappers, and a handful of other positions that have very few opportunities in the game, but when they do, they are key.
 You may have special team players on your divorce team, too.
-You may have forensic accountants, CPAs, appraisers, business valuators, therapists, custody evaluators, or a variety of other experts depending on your case.
+You may have forensic accountants, CPAs, appraisers, business valuators, therapists, custody evaluators, or a variety of other experts, depending on your case.
 If you have an issue for which an expert opinion would be helpful, these experts have tremendous opportunities in your case to keep you a leg ahead of the other side, particularly if the other team does not have any special team players themselves.
 Can you imagine the QB also being the punter and kicker?
-Those days are long gone from football.
+Those days are long gone from football

 In a divorce, the judges are the referees.
 Yes, they must follow the rule book or be subject to appeal, just like football officials, but in areas of discretion, there might not be enough evidence to overturn the decision.
-So, when your custody case hinges on the “best interests of the children,” or your alimony amount is what the judge decides is “equitable” and your property division statute is called “equitable distribution,” you can see all the areas that a judge’s discretion enters the decision.
+So, when your custody case hinges on the “best interests of the children,” or your alimony amount is what the judge decides is “equitable,” and your property division statute is called “equitable distribution,” you can see all the areas that a judge’s discretion enters the decision.

 BUT unlike football, you can reach a resolution of all the custody and financial issues without the referees.
-You can agree with the other team what the resolution will be and save being subjected to someone else’s discretion, save your time, save your money and save the emotional strain that comes with a heavily litigated divorce case.
+You can agree with the other team on what the resolution will be and save being subjected to someone else’s discretion, save your time, save your money, and save the emotional strain that comes with a heavily litigated divorce case.